 If you’re a helm user the biggest change to be aware of is that CRDs (Custom Resource Definitions) are now installed by a separate helm chart called

 istio-init.
 This new chart should be installed before the control plane is upgraded or the upgrade may fail.
 To simplify installation configuration profiles have been added, which are helm values files to use for differing needs.
-You can read more about configuration profiles here.

 In prior releases readiness and liveness probes have been a pain point when mTLS is enabled because the kubelet did not have istio issued certificates to communicate with the services.
 This made the use of http and tcp checks impossible.
 Version 1.1 introduces a probe rewrite that can redirect liveness probe requests to the pilot agent.
 The pilot agent then redirects the request to the pod, allowing a means for the kubelet to send requests without the istio issued certificates.
 In other words, you can use http/tcp liveness and readiness probes again!

 If you’re using annotations to override mTLS policy, I’m sorry to say this won’t work going forward.
 This has been replaced with a new method of overriding with authentication policies and destination rules.
 The use of Policy and DestinationRule objects provide more flexibility but you’ll need to keep this in mind during your upgrade.
-Here’s an example usage of the new method of disabling mTLS:

 In the past it has been difficult to configure proxy sidecars beyond the out of box configuration.
 A new sidecar resource has been introduced that lets you configure the ports and protocols proxies will accept traffic from(both ingress and egress).
 This resource is dynamic in a way that you can specify subsets of workloads in a namespace to apply the configuration to.